srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-29-influence-a-bigger-remote-team.md

 *   **Own a critical piece of infrastructure, data, or approval** that bigger teams rely on.
 (Example: If you control the CI/CD pipeline, test environment, or customer feedback loop, they _have_ to engage.)

 *   **Become the bridge between two big teams** – If Team A and Team B don’t talk much, position yourself as the translator.
 They’ll default to you for coordination.

+### **Create a "Micro-Monopoly"**

+*   **Own a niche tool or process** larger teams are too slow to replicate.
+Examples:

+    *   Build a lightweight analytics dashboard they rely on for daily metrics.

+    *   Become the sole owner of a critical API integration or customer feedback loop.

+    *   **Killer move**: Let them depend on it, then negotiate influence.

 ### ** Use "Controlled Chaos" to Your Advantage
 Let big teams hit snags (sometimes).
 If they ignore your warnings, let a small failure happen—then swoop in with a fix.
 They’ll listen next time.